rohan843/GameRecommenderEngine/README.md

 18. Run `pip install "pymongo[srv]"`
 19. Now, ensure you are in the `RecommenderAPI Server` as in point (15), via the terminal that has the `recommenderTest` environment activated, as in point (14).
 Now, run `python main.py`.
 The recommender API server should begin now.
 It will initialize its various components.
 This may take some time.
 Please ensure this task is fully completed before proceeding.

 > By default, the recommender API server will start on `http://127.0.0.1:5000/`.
 This was the localhost port 5000 in case of my laptop.
 The API server can also be accessed via `http://localhost:5000/`.
 To prevent any issues, please ensure port 5000 is free.
-If any problem does arise, refer to the sub section on '.env Modifications' to run on a different port.
+If any problem does arise, refer to the sub section on [.env And Config Modifications](#env-and-config-modifications) to run on a different port.

 20. Now that the recommender server is running, we can go to the `Web Server`.
 From any other terminal, from the repo folder, go to the sub folder named `Web Server`.
 Here, run the following commands: